House Votes To Let Its Leaders Pursue Contempt Lawsuits In Trump Inquiries

 "Americans are tired of this witch hunt," said Rep. Debbie Lesko, R-Ariz.

-Former special counsel Robert Mueller's investigation is complete and he has stepped down, several Republicans observed — Congress should be focused on border security and other issues, including the attack on the 2016 election that the special counsel's report documents, Collins said Tuesday.
+Special counsel Robert Mueller's investigation is complete, and he has stepped down, several Republicans observed — Congress should be focused on border security and other issues, including the attack on the 2016 election that the special counsel's report documents, Collins said Tuesday.

 Rep. Tom Cole, R-Okla., also said the priorities set by Democrats rest on a basic misunderstanding about the power dynamic within Washington.